nobleexperiment/nobleexperiment.github.io/_posts/2016-07-15-node_npm_install.markdown

 	3. save it on your Download folder (People smarter than me know they can download it anywhere)
 2. `cd Download`
 3. `ls Download`
-	1. list of files in Download folder should show *node-v4.4.7-linux-x86.tar.xz* (latest version when I was writing this in July 2016)
+	1. list of files in Download folder should show *node-v4.4.7-linux-x86.tar.xz* ( node v.4.4.7 was the latest version when I was writing this in July 2016 | I updated post on March 2017 to reflect the current updates with node )
 4. `sudo apt-get install xz-utils`
 5. `tar -C /usr/local --strip-components l -xjf node-v4.4.7-linux-x86.tar.xz`
 6. `ls -l /usr/local/bin/node`